diegomendezp/Ironhack-lectures-v3/content/module2/02-Week 2/New Remote/Day 2/00 - Node.js  Basic Authorization.md

-[Bcrypt](https://www.npmjs.com/package/bcrypt) is a hashing algorithm thats meant to transform a plain text password into something that's undecipherable.
+[Bcrypt](https://www.npmjs.com/package/bcrypt) is a hashing algorithm that is meant to transform a plain text password into something that's undecipherable.